A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: A few remarks

+However, Patterson showed that also for non-cofinite Hecke triangle groups $\Gamma$ there is at least one (normalized) $L^2$-eigenfunction of the Laplace--Beltrami operator with spectral parameter $\delta = \dim_H \Lambda(\Gamma)$ being the Hausdorff dimension of the limit set $\Lambda(\Gamma)$ of $\Gamma$ \cite{Patterson}.
+Moreover, Lax and Phillips investigated the spectral theory of the Laplacian on hyperbolic manifolds of any dimension \cite{Lax_Phillips_latticepoints, Lax_Phillips_translationI, Lax_Phillips_translationII, Lax_Phillips_translationIII}.
+For non-cofinite Hecke triangle groups, these results show that all $L^2$-eigenvalues of the Laplace--Beltrami operator are contained in the interval $(0, 1/4)$, and that there is at least one.
+In particular, there are no $L^2$-eigenvalues embedded into the absolutely continuous spectrum.

-\item Further it would be desirable to characterize the elements in $\SFE_s^{\omega,\as,\pm}$ that are not contained in $\SFE_s^{\omega,\dec,\pm}$ purely in a transfer operator framework (in particular, without relying on the Selberg trace formula).
-A complete characterization would allow us to provide a complete classification of the zeros of the Selberg zeta function that does not use the Selberg trace formula.
-For the case that $\Gamma$ is the modular group $\PSL_2(\Z)$ and $\chi$ is the trivial one-dimensional representation, the combination of \cite{Lewis_Zagier, Chang_Mayer_transop, Chang_Mayer_period, Bruggeman, Deitmar_Hilgert} provides such characterizations. \end{enumerate}
+By these spectral results, it is reasonable to expect that an analogue of Theorem~\ref{slow_props} is valid for non-cofinite Hecke triangle groups as well. \item It is expected that analogues of Theorem~\ref{slow_props} can be shown for $\Rea s\notin (0,1)$, $\chi$ any finite-dimensional unitary representation, and $\Gamma$ cofinite or non-cofinite, see \cite[Section~7]{Pohl_hecke_infinite}, \cite[Conjectures~4.2, 4.6]{Pohl_representation}.
+In this case, the role of Maass cusp forms is expected to be played (in some way) by $\chi$-twisted resonant states. \item It would further be desirable to characterize the elements in $\SFE_s^{\omega,\as,\pm}$ that are not contained in $\SFE_s^{\omega,\dec,\pm}$ purely in a transfer operator framework (in particular, without relying on the Selberg trace formula).
+A complete characterization would allow us to provide---as a by-product, and independent of the Selberg trace formula---a complete classification of the zeros of the Selberg zeta function.
+For the case that $\Gamma$ is the modular group $\PSL_2(\Z)$ and $\chi$ is the trivial one-dimensional representation, the combination of \cite{Bruggeman, Chang_Mayer_transop, Chang_Mayer_period, Lewis_Zagier, Deitmar_Hilgert} provides such characterizations. \end{enumerate}